The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Most major credit card companies have their own shopping portals that offer additional points, cash back, discounts or statement credits for doing holiday shopping you’d already be doing anyway.
-Here’s everything you need to know to better understand and take advantage of credit card shopping portals to maximize your rewards this holiday season.
+The best part?
+Most major credit card companies have their own shopping portals that offer additional points, cash back, discounts or statement credits for purchases you’re planning to make anyway.
+Here’s everything you need to know to get the most of credit card shopping portals regardless of which rewards credit card you have.

 How credit card shopping portals work